 #2.
 Erectile Dysfunction

 The inability to maintain an erection could also be responsible for infertility in men.
-However, it’s important to understand that ED has usually a number of reasons tagged with it.
+However, it’s important to understand that erectile dysfunction has usually a number of reasons tagged with it.

-It could be higher levels of stress or even hormonal issues that are causing the problem for you.
+It could be higher levels of stress or even hormonal issues that are causing the issues for you.

 #3.
 Sudden Loss of Sexual Desire